JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/generators.md

 where $\text{yloss}$ denotes the main loss function and $\text{cost}$ is a penalty term (Altmeyer et al. 2023).

-Without going into further detail here, the important thing to mention is that **?@eq-eq-general** very closely describes how counterfactual search is actually implemented in the package.
+Without going into further detail here, the important thing to mention is that [Equation 1](#eq-general) very closely describes how counterfactual search is actually implemented in the package.
 In other words, all off-the-shelf generators currently implemented work with that same objective.
 They just vary in the way that penalties are defined, for example.
 This gives rise to an interesting idea:

 > Why not compose generators that combine ideas from different off-the-shelf generators?